The personal bit - about me

 The Grange wasn't the toughest school in the state sector but not really the sort of place I could ever feel at home in.
 But we did good things there, not least in the English lessons where, under the direction of Dlaton Moorehouse the teacher, we made films

 I left school as soon as I could which was at the end of the 4th year, when I was 15 in 1969.
 This, of course, was the Woodstock era.

 I can thank a tech college - Carlett Park on the Wirral, which became "Wirral met" - for my further education although it's also long gone and now occupies the site of the old Grange school.
 I gained my O and A levels there.
-Most of the Carlett park campus has gone now to make way for houses, only the chapel of the old house remains..
+The old Carlett park campus has gone now to make way for houses, only the chapel of the old house remains..

 It was at Carlett Park I discovered the Hippy thing, with events like Woodstock of course, music from Pink Floyd and especially Hawkwind, which was the first band I ever saw live during ther "Space Ritual" tour in Liverpool.
 That gig was recorded for the Space Ritual album, listen carefully, I'm probably on the record somehwere.

 In 1973 I arrived in Norwich at the University of East Anglia, the UEA, where I studied Environmental Sciences which gave me a BSc (hons) degree.
-These three years were wonderful, I got to meet people from backgrounds utterly different to my own, there were many a late night spent discussing issues I'd never considered before as well as doingother things more associated with hippies.
+These three years were wonderful, I got to meet people from backgrounds utterly different to my own, there were many a late night spent discussing issues I'd never considered before as well as doing other things more associated with hippy atudents.

 It was a challenging and rewarding time but I'll be honest, degree level is as far as I'd ever want to take education.
 It all became so detached from the real world and theoretical as to be somewhat meaningless.